 Editorial calendar management refers to executing the plan laid forth in the calendar itself.
 It’s like creating a schedule for the year and then making sure everyone is following it daily.

 What’s the difference between an editorial calendar and a content calendar?

 In short?
 Scope.
 An editorial calendar focuses on the big picture whereas a content calendar gets into the finer details.
 Another way to think of it is that an editorial calendar is a zoomed out, long-term plan for executing your content strategy.
 In contrast, a content calendar zooms in, outlining a day-by-day plan for meeting the deadlines in the editorial calendar.

-There you have it!
-Now you know how to create editorial calendars in a snap.
-If you're looking for help building your own editorial calendar, get started with a free account today.
+Now you know it's possible to create editorial calendars in a snap.
+If you're ready to build your own editorial calendar, Optimizely's content marketing platform can help, get started with a free account today.